 Population and New Zealand records

 The population of the East Asian-Australasian Flyway is estimated at 100,000 birds.
 They are less common in New Zealand than formerly.
 Up to six were recorded annually during OSNZ wader surveys in the late 1980s and early 1990s but none was recorded during the counts in the period 1994-2003 (although there were accepted records of birds in 1998 and 2002 that were missed during the surveys).
-The seven accepted records since were at Porirua Harbour (October 2004), Unahi, Northland (March 2007), Kaipara Harbour (February 2011), Lake Ellesmere (October 2012 and September 2013 to February 2014), Manawatu Estuary (January 2013), and Miranda (November 2014).
-Vagrants have also reached the Chatham Islands (1978), Snares Islands (November-December 1968) and Campbell Island (January-February 1978).
+The eight accepted mainland records since were at Porirua Harbour (October 2004), Unahi, Northland (March 2007), Kaipara Harbour (February 2011), Lake Ellesmere (October 2012 and September 2013 to February 2014), Manawatu Estuary (January 2013), Miranda (November 2014), and Riverton (May to July 2020).
+Vagrants have also reached the Chatham Islands (1978 and October 2020), Snares Islands (November-December 1968) and Campbell Island (January-February 1978).

 Threats and conservation